SAP/java-integration-for-sap-mobile-services/.github/docs/how-to-release.md

 ## Trigger a Release

+0. Check for dependency updates

+    Before performing a release, you should ensure that there are no dependencies updates available.

+    You can navigate to the [Dependecy Dashboard](https://github.com/SAP/java-integration-for-sap-mobile-services/network/updates) and check when the last Dependabot run had been executed (it happens once a day).

+    If recent enough, you can continue with the release procedure.
+Otherwise, click on the `Last checked x ago` link and then on the `Check for Updates` button.
+This will trigger the lookup for dependency updates.

+    Wait for the check to be finished.
+If no new updates are available via pull-request, you are good to go for the actual release.

 1. In order to perform a new release, first navigate to the branch you want to release (`main` for regular major/minor release - `rel/*` for a patch release):

     Open the `pom.xml` and verify that the version is correct.
 The version in the pom is the one of the upcoming release with the `-dev` suffix.
 In this example, the `0.1.0-dev` version results in the `0.1.0` release.